 While there are many unknowns in defining the future physician roles, we encourage the reader to begin thinking about the future and preparing for it today.

 Data collection to inform this article took place between late October 2019 and February 2020.

-Since 2011, the Deloitte Center for Health Solutions has surveyed a nationally representative sample of US physicians on their attitudes and perceptions about the current market trends impacting medicine and future state of the practice of medicine.
+Since 2011, the Deloitte Center for Health Solutions has surveyed a nationally representative sample of US physicians on their attitudes and perceptions about the current market trends impacting medicine and future state of the practise of medicine.

 Data collection took place between January 15 and February 14, 2020.

 The AMA is the major association for US physicians and its master file is a census of all US physicians (not just AMA members).
-The database contains records of more than 1.4 million US physicians and is based upon graduating medical school and specialty certification records.
+The database contains records of more than 1.4 million US physicians and is based upon graduating medical school and speciality certification records.
 It is used for both state and federal credentialing, as well as for licensure purposes.
-This database is widely regarded as the gold standard for health policy work among PCPs and specialists, and is the source used by the federal government and academic researchers for survey studies among physicians.
+This database is widely regarded as the gold standard for health policy work among PCPs and specialists and is the source used by the federal government and academic researchers for survey studies among physicians.

-Driven by accelerating connectivity, new talent models, and cognitive tools, work is changing.
-As robotics, AI, the gig economy, and crowds grow, jobs are being reinvented, creating the “augmented workforce.”
+Driven by accelerating connectivity, new talent models and cognitive tools, work is changing.
+As robotics, AI, the gig economy and crowds grow, jobs are being reinvented, creating the “augmented workforce.”
 We must reconsider how jobs are designed and work to adapt and learn for future growth.